-Capital structure points to the method of an organization is financed by a composite of long-term capital (common shares and reserves, preference stocks, debentures, bank loans, and convertible loan stock) and short terms liabilities such as a bank overdraft and trade creditors (Nirajini & Priya, 2013).
-In parallel with previous researches from Gill et al. (2011), Salim & Yadav (2012), financial leverage was assessed in the studies by three ratios, which are the short-term debt to total assets, long-term debt to total assets and total debt to total assets ratio.
+Capital structure points to the method of an organization is financed by a composite of long term capital (common shares and reserves, preference stocks, debentures, bank loans, convertible loan stock and so on) and short term liabilities such as a bank overdraft and trade creditors (Nirajini & Priya, 2013).
+In parallel with previous researches from Gill et al. (2011); Salim & Yaday (2012), financial leverage was assessed in the studies by three ratios which are the short-term debt to total assets, longterm debt to total assets and total debt to total assets ratio.
 However, this study deploys total debt to total assets ratio as the measurement of financial leverage, since it represents the total of long-term debt and short-term debt to the total asset ratio.
-Issuance of new debt will increase the capital employed owned by a firm, thus more capital which can be invested also increase and can lead to the addition of a firm ability to generate more sales.
-If the firm can manage its operating expense properly, the firm can generate a higher return on capital employed.
-Companies sometimes have a surplus of cash, and it is believed to be temporary.
-While companies have an excess of cash, they should invest or return it to shareholders (ACCA F9, 2016).
-With their surplus in cash, the company can either pay out debt or enhance investment activity.
-Those will contribute to lower debt to asset ratio as the company now has less debt and more assets from the payment of debt and the investment.
+Issuance of new debt will increase the capital employed owned by a firm, thus more capital which can be invested also increase and can led to the addition of firm ability to generate more sales.
+If the firm can manage their operating expense properly, firm can generate higher return on capital employed.
+Companies sometimes have surplus of cash and it is believed to be temporary.
+While companies have excess of cash, they should invest or return it to shareholders (ACCA F9, 2016).
+With their surplus in cash, company can either pay out debt or enhance investment activity.
+Those will contribute to lower debt to asset ratio as company now has less debt and more asset from the payment of debt and the investment.

 Previous studies conducted by Gill et al. (2011), Nirajini & Priya (2013), Sultan & Adam (2015) discovered that there is a favorable impact of debt asset ratio on profitability, which means that the firm is more profitable when it has more debts.
 As higher financial leverage or lower equity capital is linked with better firm performance.
-Firms with higher financial leverage are likely to demonstrate better than a firm with lower leverage.
-It is due to the close monitor of the firm's behavior from the creditor, which will possibly lead to better investment projects, for instance, through more discipline investment screening procedures (Detthamrong et al., 2017).
-Thus, it leads to the formation of the following hypothesis:
+Firms with higher financial leverage are likely to demonstrate better than firm with lower leverage.
+It is due to the close monitor on the firm's behavior from the creditor which will possibly led to better investment project for instance through more discipline investment screening procedures (Detthamrong et al., 2017).
+Thus it leads to the formation of the following hypothesis:

-H1: Capital structure has a positive impact on firm profitability.
+H1.
+Capital structure has positive impact towards firm profitability.

-Based on the previous study done by Amaravathi & Raja (2014) found that there is an adverse influence of the debt asset ratio on EVA spread.
-Thus, lower debt will generate higher economic value added.
-When a company has excess cash on hand, it can decide whether to pay for debt or invest in an asset, which will lead to lower debt and higher asset or smaller debt to asset ratio.
-Lower debt means lower invested capital within the firm and aligns with the formula to calculate the value-added economic figure will show higher economic value added.
+Based on the previous study done by Amaravathi & Raja (2014) found that there is a adverse influence of debt asset ratio on EVA spread, thus, lower debt will generate higher economic value added.
+When company has excess cash on hand, it can decide whether to pay for debt or invest in asset which will led to lower debt and higher asset or smaller debt to asset ratio.
+Lower debt means lower invested capital within the firm and align with the formula to calculate the economic value added figure will show higher economic value added.
 Therefore, the hypothesis is as follow:

-H2: Capital Structure has a negative effect on firm value.
+H2.
+Capital Structure has negative effect toward firm value.